immunogenomics/GPROB/README.md

 #> 10 0.1931034 0.8068966
 ```

+In this example, individual 2 has RA with probability 0.003, conditional
+on the assumption that the population consists of the 8 individuals in
+the dataset.

+In this example, individual 2 has RA with probability 0.77, conditional
+on the assumption that individual 2 has either RA or SLE.

 ## Calculations, step by step

 Let’s go through each step of GPROB to understand how how it works.